emilohlund-git/Simon/README.md

 - I hooked the project up with a [Firebase](https://firebase.google.com/) DB to keep track of the highscore.
 - Increasingly more difficult gameplay based on which level you are at, both the speed of the sequence and the sequence length is increased.
+- Lose screen which pauses and resets the game and allows you to play from scratch.

 ## Technologies Used